digital-fabric/polyphony/docs/index.md

 high-performance event reactor that provides timers, I/O watchers and other asynchronous event primitives.

+## Focused on Developer Happiness

+Polyphony is designed to make concurrent Ruby programming feel natural and fluent.
+Polyphony reduces the boilerplate usually associated with concurrent programming, and introduces concurrency primitives that are easy to use, easy to understand, and above all idiomatic.

+## Optimized for High Performance

+Polyphony offers high performance for I/O bound Ruby apps.
+Distributing concurrent tasks over fibers, instead of threads or processes, minimizes memory consumption and reduces the cost of context-switching.

+## Designed for Interoperability

-Polyphony makes it possible to use normal Ruby built-in classes like `IO`, and `Socket` in a concurrent fashion without having to resort to threads.
-Polyphony takes care of context-switching automatically whenever a blocking call like `Socket#accept` or `IO#read` is issued.
+Polyphony makes it possible to use normal Ruby built-in classes like `IO`, and `Socket` in a concurrent multi-fiber environment.
+Polyphony takes care of context-switching automatically whenever a blocking call like `Socket#accept`, `IO#read` or `Kernel#sleep` is issued.

+## A Growing Ecosystem

+Polyphony includes a full-blown HTTP server implementation with integrated support for HTTP 1, HTTP 2 and WebSockets, TLS/SSL termination, automatic ALPN protocol selection, and body streaming.
+Polyphony also includes fiber-aware extensions for PostgreSQL and Redis.
+More databases and services are forthcoming.

 ## Features